Ladders give players the opportunity to play matches with a variety of players in a competitive, but friendly environment.

 - Mixed Doubles: start May 15 and shuffle every 6 weeks until the end of October.

 Each Ladder entry costs:

-The cost is regardless of how many sessions are entered.
-The club will be donating all proceeds towards the Doug Philpott Inner-City Children’s Tennis Fund.
+The cost is one time only and covers the entire season.
+The club donates all proceeds to the Doug Philpott Inner-City Children’s Tennis Fund.

 When you begin play, you will be placed in a box with players of similar skill levels.
 A Ladder is meant to give everyone a competitive match, so identifying your current skill level is important.
 The following page will help you to identify your skill level.

-If you need info on ladders in GameTime see this post.
+Scores and standings are kept in Gametime.
+If you need info on ladders in Gametime see this post.

-If you are playing a match and one player/team has to withdraw because of injury, the other player/team will get all the remaining points available.
-For instance if the score is 5-4 for Player/Team A and Player/Team A retires, Player/Team B would win 7-5.
+If you are playing a match and one player/team has to withdraw because of injury, the other player/team will get all the remaining points available (up to a maximum of 7).

-If a scheduled match is not played because one player/team does not show up, that player/team is considered to have defaulted the match and the score will be 12-0 in favor of the other player/team.
-GameTime indicates a default as 1-0, but any scores will be edited to give 11 additional points to the “winner”.
+If a scheduled match is not played because one player/team does not show up, that player/team is considered to have defaulted the match and the score will be 7-0 in favor of the other player/team.

 If both players or teams cannot schedule a match after an honest attempt to play, the match score will be 0-0.